gaia-adm/result-processing/README.md

 Supported environment parameters:
 - AMQ_USER, AMQ_PASSWORD for authenticating to RabbitMQ.
 This is temporary until a better way to retrieve credentials by services is available.
 - PROCESSORS_PATH - path where result processors can be found.
 If not specified, "processors" directory is used
+- PROCESSORS_PARALLELISM - number of data processors that can be executed in parallel.
+If not present, number of CPU cores is used.
 - MSGW_PORT - port for metrics gateway.
 If not specified, 8080 is used
 - METRICS_BATCH_SIZE - batch size to use when sending data to metrics gateway